AnamariaGM/AWS-EKS-Smart-Home-Services-Deployment/README.md

 Try to get NGiNX deployed and exposed to the public internet via a service

-**💡 HINT:** Have a look at type **LoadBalancer** for your service or even go further and have a read over getting services exposed via Kubernetes ingress.
-The further reading on exposing services might help.
+**💡 HINTS:** Have a look at type **LoadBalancer** for your service or even go further and have a read over getting services exposed via Kubernetes ingress.
+The further reading section on exposing services might help.
+If you do go down the LoadBalancer route, it can take a bit of time until your service is available publicly (just whilst the ELB load balancer is provisioned) so wait around 5 mins before trying to hit the **EXTERNAL_IP**

 ## Tearing things down